 NASS was founded by a group of patients, doctors and physiotherapists at the Royal National Hospital for Rheumatic Diseases (RNHRD) in Bath in 1976.

-The founding members included Dr Allan St John Dixon, MD, FRCP, who has had a long and distinguished career in rheumatology and is still involved with NASS as its current Vice President.
+The founding members included the late Dr Allan St John Dixon, MD, FRCP, who had a long and distinguished career in rheumatology and was still involved with NASS as its current Vice President until his death in June 2014.
 Dr Dixon worked on the formation of NASS with Mike Tanfield and the late John Coates, both of whom had AS.
 They were joined by Dr Richard Jacoby and Dr Anthony Clarke as Medical Advisers.

 NASS has 3 main aims.